Conidium: Conidia germination

 A conidium may form germ tubes (germination tubes) and/or conidial anastomosis tubes (CATs) in specific conditions.
 These two are some of the specialized hyphae that are formed by fungal conidia.
 The germ tubes will grow to form the hyphae and fungal mycelia.
 The conidial anastomosis tubes are morphologically and physiologically distinct from germ tubes.
 After conidia are induced to form conidial anastomosis tubes, they grow homing toward each other, and they fuse.
 Once fusion happens, the nuclei can pass through fused CATs.
 These are events of fungal vegetative growth and not sexual reproduction.
 Fusion between these cells seems to be important for some fungi during early stages of colony establishment.
 The production of these cells has been suggested to occur in 73 different species of fungi.

+Germination in Aspergillus

+As evidenced by recent literature, conidia germination of Aspergillus, a common mold, specifically is of interest.
+Aspergillus is not only a familiar fungus found across various different settings in the world, but it poses a danger for immunocompromised individuals, as inhaled Aspergillus conidia could germinate inside the respiratory tract and cause aspergillosis, a form of pulmonary infection, and continual developments of aspergillosis such as new risk groups and the resistance against antifungal drugs.

+Stages of Germination: Dormancy

+Germination in Aspergillus follows a sequence of three different stages: dormancy, isotropic growth, and polarized growth.
+The dormant conidia are able to germinate even after an year of remaining at room temperature, due to their resilient intracellular and extracellular characteristics, which enable them to undergo harsh conditions like dehydration, variation in osmotic pressure, oxidation, and temperature, and change in UV exposure and acidity levels.
+These abilities of the dormant conidia are dictated by a few central regulatory proteins, which are the main drivers of the conidia and conidiophore formation.
+One of these proteins, the developmental regulatory protein wetA, has been found to be particularly essential; in wetA-defective mutants have reduced tolerance to external factors mentioned above, and exhibit weak synthesization of the conidial cell wall.
+In addition to these central regulators, some notable groups of genes/proteins include other regulatory proteins like the velvet regulator proteins, which contribute to fungal growth, and other molecules that target specific unfavorable intra and extracellular conditions, like heat shock proteins.